 - Recreational buildings

-The temple was amongst the finest constructions of the Greeks.
+Among the religious buildings, the temple was amongst the finest constructions of the Ancient Greeks.
 It served a dual function.
-Firstly, it served the functions of the modern church.
-Secondly, it served as a place where the deity was safely placed.
-The offerings that were given to the deity were stored in a place called the cellar.
+Firstly, it served the functions of the modern Church.
+Secondly, it served as a place where the deity was safely placed and kept, out of public misuse.
+In this way, the sanctity of the deity was also ensured and maintained.
+The offerings that were made to the deity were stored in a place which was called the cellar.
+It was a key part of the religious lives of the Ancient Greeks.

-The circular temple or the Tholos was another popular ancient building.
-This was a place of worship of Athena.
+The circular temple or the Tholos was another popular ancient building of the Classical Age of the Ancient Greeks.
+This was a place of worship for the goddess Athena.
 There was a porch attached to this structure which served as the path leading to the temple sanctuary.
 The fountain house was a site from where the women filled their vases.
+It was a perfectly blended devotional and recreational structure.

-The towns often contained gymnasiums visited by the men.
-In the towns, a council chamber was built which formed the courthouses where judicial activities were carried out.
-The Greek Theatre was a place of entertainment for the public.
+The towns often contained gymnasiums that were visited by the men.
+It was a common feature of the urban way of life.
+In the towns, a council chamber was built which formed the courthouse, where judicial activities were carried out.
+The Ancient Greek Theatre was a place of entertainment for the public.
 They were so well maintained and well preserved that they survive until today.
+It is one of the rare surviving examples of Ancient Greek architecture and popular culture which show the mastery of the Ancient Greeks in these spheres of culture and creativity.